agvaughan/agvaughan.github.io/_pages/about.md

 ---

+I'm a neuroscientist and computational biologist who has worked across a wide variety of fields: decision-making, computational image processing, biotech strategy, and ethical AI.
-I work across Biotech and Tech, with a core goal of using computational and biological tools to change the world in intersting ways.
+These days I work across both biotech and tech, with a core goal of using computational tools to change the world in intersting ways.

 Experience